Do You Know the Difference Between Weighing Scales and Balances?

 - Cost - Balances are usually much higher in cost than scales due to their enhanced features and levels of precision.

-- Intention - Do you intend to use the weighing equipment in a professional capacity or simply for personal use?
+- Application - Are you looking to use the weighing equipment in a professional laboratory capacity or for weighing food at home for example.

 If you would like more information about scales and balances, or would like us to recommend a scale or balance based on your needs then please contact us.